I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iresourcelist-findtranslatedentry.md

 The <i>Index</i> parameter indicates which occurrence of an entry of the specified type to find in the list of translated resource entries.
 The first occurrence in the list has an index of zero.

+For each resource type, a macro is defined to call this method.
+See <a href="..\portcls\nn-portcls-iresourcelist.md">IResourceList</a>.

 For more information about translated and untranslated (or "raw") resources, see <a href="..\wdm\ns-wdm-_cm_partial_resource_descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a>.

 ## Requirements